RUC-Shende/BotAlgorithms/Docs/_build/html/_sources/documentation.rst.txt

 We tried to keep it as removed from visuals as possible, data-only.
 ICLVisual uses this a lot when running the actual simulation.

-.. js:autoclass:: superclass.iclData(id, instruBinder, algorithmName, angle, wireless)
+.. js:autoclass:: modules.iclData(id, instruBinder, algorithmName, angle, wireless, path, start)
     :members:

-The ID given on creation is a nice way to ensure we are not mucking about in the data of another instance of iclData when using ``superlist[controllerID]``.
+The ID given on creation is a nice way to ensure we are not mucking about in the data of another instance of iclData when using ``superlist[controllerID]`` during comparisons.

 ICLVisual
 =========